Deopham: Notable residents

+Governance

+Deopham is part of the electoral ward of Hingham & Deopham for local elections and is part of the district of South Norfolk.

+The village's national constituency is Mid Norfolk which has been represented by the Conservative Party's George Freeman MP since 2010.

 War Memorial

-Deopham's war memorial takes the form of a carved marble plaque embossed with a crown and crucifix inside St. Andrew's Church.
+Deopham's war memorial is two marble plaques topped with a crown and cross inside St. Andrew's Church.
 The memorial lists the following names for the First World War: